Growing Chives - advice on how to grow Chives

+Chives are a member of the onion family (they are the smallest member).
 Chives will grow to about 45cm in height and produce an attractive purple flower similar to a pom-pom in shape.
-Chives are a perrenial plant and their flavour is great when chopped finely and used in salads, sandwiches, stir fries etc.
+Chives are a perennial plant, and their flavour is great when chopped finely and used in salads, sandwiches, stir-fries, etc.

 Preparation

-You must make sure that the soil is well weeded before introducing your chives as they do not compete well with other plants.
-Adding a small amount of organic compost will help your chives growth and should provide all the nutrient requirements the chives need.
+You must make sure that the soil is well weeded before introducing your chives, as they do not compete well with other plants.
+Adding a small amount of organic compost will help your chives’ growth and should provide all the nutrient requirements the chives need.

 Sowing

-Plant seedlings into soil in the spring time.
-Chives are best grown in bunches - about 5 bulbs a bunch with the bunches spaced around 10 cm apart.
+Plant seedlings into soil in the springtime.
+Chives are best grown in bunches – about 5 bulbs a bunch with the bunches spaced around 10 cm apart.
 Every few years you can thin the bunches back down to around 5 bulbs per bunch again.

-When dividing the plant make sure your spade reaches a sufficient depth so that you take out all bulbs, roots and associated soil along with the growth above soil level.
+When dividing the plant, make sure your spade reaches a sufficient depth so that you take out all bulbs, roots, and associated soil along with the growth above soil level.

 Position

-Chives will grow well directly in soil or in containers.
+Chives will grow well directly in soil or containers.
 The Chives below are in an old ceramic kitchen sink alongside some Coriander plants.

 Soil type